DataDog/hiring-engineers/answers.md

 ![](img/2_10.PNG?raw=true)

 The problem here was that I did not specifiy a collection interval.
 Remove the last line "[{}]" and add a line to specify a collection interval of 45 seconds.
-Here is that line and the full .yaml file.
+This submits a new value of my_metric every 45 seconds.
+Here is how to do that along with the full .yaml file.

 ![](img/2_7.PNG?raw=true)